Sokphirun99/E-COMMERCE_SYSTEM/README.md

 When logged in as an administrator, you'll have access to additional management features:

 1. **Product Management (CRUD)**
-   - **Add New Products**: Create products with unique IDs, names, and prices
+   - **Add New Products**: Create products with unique IDs, names, prices, and quantities
    - **View All Products**: See complete catalog with audit details
-   - **Update Products**: Modify names and prices of existing products
+   - **Update Products**: Modify names, prices, and stock quantities of existing products
    - **Delete Products**: Remove products from the system
-   - **View Audit Trail**: See who created, modified, or deleted products
+   - **View Audit Trail**: See who created, modified, or deleted products with timestamps

 2. **Browse Products**
    - View the customer-facing product catalog